-Impact of Our Performance on 2011 Short Term Incentive Compensation and 2011 Vesting of 2009 Performance Share Grants and Stock Awards.
-CenterPoint Energy reported net income of \$1.36 billion, or \$3.17 per diluted share, for 2011, as compared to net income of \$442 million, or \$1.07 per diluted share for 2010.
-The year ended December 31, 2011 included net income of \$811 million, or \$1.89 per diluted share, reflecting the final resolution of the appeals of the 2004 true-up order of the Texas Public Utility Commission issued in connection with the restructuring of the Texas electric industry.
-Operationally, our regulated electric and natural gas utilities reported solid results in 2011 and our field services unit realized growth from investments made in several developing shale plays.
-CenterPoint Energy's "core operating income," which is a primary performance objective used under our executive compensation program for determining payouts under both short term and long term incentive compensation awards, increased to \$1,176 million in 2011 from \$1,122.4 million.
-CenterPoint Energy's core operating income to remove the effect of specified items, either positive or negative, in order to reflect what we consider to be our core operational business performance in the period being measured.
-For more information regarding the determination of core operating income, please refer to "Executive Compensation Tables - Non-Equity Incentive Plan Awards."
+Impact of Our Performance on 2012 Short Term Incentive Compensation and 2012 Vesting of 2010 Performance Share Grants and Stock Awards.
+CenterPoint Energy reported net income of \$417 million, or \$0.97 per diluted share, for 2012, as compared to net income of \$1.357 billion, or \$3.17 per diluted share for 2011.
+The results for 2012 included two unusual items recorded in the third quarter: (i) a \$252 million non-cash goodwill impairment charge associated with the competitive energy services business, which has no tax effect, and (ii) a \$136 million pre-tax (\$88 million after-tax) gain associated with the acquisition of an additional 50 percent interest in a gathering and processing joint venture.
+Excluding the effects of these unusual items, net income would have been \$581 million, or \$1.35 per diluted share for the year ended December 31, 2012.
+Net income for 2011 included \$811 million, or \$1.89 per diluted share, which reflects the final resolution of the appeals of the 2004 true-up order of the Texas Public Utility Commission issued in connection with the restructuring of the Texas electric industry.
+Excluding this amount, net income would have been \$546 million, or \$1.27 per diluted share, for the year ended December 31, 2011.
+Operationally during 2012, our regulated electric and gas utilities continued to benefit from strong service territories, timely rate recovery mechanisms and effective expense management, and our midstream and energy services businesses performed well given the current market environment of low natural gas prices and minimal geographic price differentials.
+CenterPoint Energy's "core operating income," which is a primary performance objective used under our executive compensation program for determining payouts under short term incentive compensation awards and long term incentive compensation awards made in years prior to 2012, decreased to \$1,127 million in 2012 from \$1,176 million in 2011, and fell short of the 2012 target amount under our 2012 short term incentive plan by \$8 million.
+CenterPoint Energy's core operating income is determined by adjusting reported operating income to remove the effect of specified items, either positive or negative, in order to reflect what we consider to be our core operational business performance in the period being measured.
+For more information regarding the determination of core operating income, please refer to "Executive Compensation Tables-Non-Equity Incentive Plan Awards."

 Our short term incentive plan provides an annual cash award based on the achievement of annual performance objectives specified for each of our named executive officers, including specific objectives relating to core operating income, controllable expenses and business unit performance.
-Based on our level of achievement of the 2011 performance objectives and an assessment of each individual's performance by the Compensation Committee, the Committee authorized awards to each of the named executive officers equal to their respective funded amounts.
-Accordingly, the 2011 short term incentive awards for our named executive officers, expressed as a percentage of their individual target awards, were 140% for Mr. McClanahan, 138% for Messrs.
-Whitlock and Rozzell, 142% for Mr. Standish and 136% for Mr. Harper.
-Please refer to "Executive Compensation Tables - Non-Equity Incentive Plan Awards" for information regarding the specified performance objectives and our actual achievement levels during 2011.
+Based on our level of achievement of the 2012 performance objectives and an assessment of each individual's performance by the Compensation Committee, the Committee authorized awards to each of the named executive officers equal to their respective funded amounts.
+Accordingly, the 2012 short term incentive awards for our named executive officers, expressed as a percentage of their individual target awards, were 96% for Mr. McClanahan, 119% for Messrs.
+Whitlock, Rozzell and Standish and 107% for Mr. Harper.
+Please refer to "Executive Compensation Tables-Non-Equity Incentive Plan Awards" for information regarding the specified performance objectives and our actual achievement levels during 2012.